ZetCode

 }

-The GetAge method parses the date of birth string and computes the current age.
+The GetAge method computes the user's age.

 $ dotnet run